If you are anything like me, the idea of making air fryer chips might have been one of the main factors when deciding to buy an air fryer!

 How To Make Air Fryer Chips

-- Potatoes – There are a few varieties of potatoes that are great for making chips.
-Try using either Maris Piper, King Edward or Rooster.
+- Potatoes: A few varieties of potatoes are great for making chips.
+Try using either Maris Piper, King Edward, or Rooster.
 How many you use will depend on a) the size of your air fryer and b) how many you are cooking for.

-- Oil – You can air fry chips without any oil, but I think they taste much better with at least a few sprays.
+- Oil: You can air fry chips without oil, but I think they taste much better with at least a few sprays.
 You really don’t need to use that much, especially if you use a spray bottle to distribute it.
-You can either use a specific low calorie oil spray (like Frylight), or make your own up with a little oil, diluted with water.

-- Seasoning – Sprinkle your favourite spices over the chips after spraying them with oil – I like to use smoked paprika, or a chip seasoning by Schwartz.
+- Seasoning: Sprinkle your favourite spices over the chips after spraying them with oil.
+I like to use smoked paprika or a chip seasoning.

-- Bowl/Saucepan/Colander – Many recipes suggest leaving the chopped potatoes to soak in cold water for at least 30 minutes – this helps to remove excess starch from the potatoes.
-I’ve made air fryer chips both ways, soaking them in water, or, just rinsing them in water.
+- Bowl/Saucepan/Colander: Many recipes suggest leaving the chopped potatoes to soak in cold water for at least 30 minutes; this helps to remove excess starch from the potatoes.
+I’ve made air fryer chips either by soaking them in water or by just rinsing them in water.
 I couldn’t tell much difference between the 2 methods, so I now just opt for the latter and just rinse them—it’s a much quicker process!

-- Tea towel/kitchen roll – After washing the potatoes you will need something to pat dry them with, a clean tea towel, or some kitchen roll will do the job.
+- Tea towel or kitchen roll: After washing the potatoes, you will need something to pat them dry; a clean tea towel or some kitchen roll will do the job.

-Depending on how you like your chips, you can either peel the potatoes, or just give them a good scrub and leave the skin on.
-You can slice the potatoes up thin, like french fries, or leave them a little thicker, like regular chips.
-If you are making thinner chips (French fries), you’ll need to check on them sooner than the thicker cut chips to make sure they don’t burn.
+Depending on how you like your chips, you can either peel the potatoes or just give them a good scrub and leave the skin on.

+Like french fries, you can slice the potatoes up thin or leave them a little thicker for chunky chips.
+If you are making thinner chips (French fries), you’ll need to check on them sooner than the thicker-cut chips to ensure they don’t burn.

-You don’t have to soak the potatoes, you can just give them a good wash under some cold water.
+Transfer the peeled chips into a bowl or saucepan of water and give them a good rinse.
+You don’t have to soak the potatoes; you can just give them a good wash under some cold water.
 This will get any excess starch off the potatoes.

 Once you have finished washing them, use some kitchen paper or a clean tea towel to pat them dry.